-Vendor Example of a called procedure Oracle BEGIN; myCalledProcedure(:username,:password!os, ipAddr!ios, filterId!o); END; MySQL CALL myCalledProcedure(:username, :password!os, ipAddr!ios, filterId!o);
+Vendor Example of a called procedure Oracle BEGIN; myCalledProcedure( :username, :password!os, ipAddr!ios, filterId!o); END; MySQL CALL myCalledProcedure( :username, :password!os, ipAddr!ios, filterId!o); MSSQL {CALL myCalledProcedure( :username, :password!os, ipAddr!ios, filterId!o)}

-As shown in the example, the procedure is called myCalledProcedure with input variables as name and ipAddr, output parameters as password, ipAddr, and filterId.
+As shown in the example, the procedure is called myCalledProcedure with input variables as username and ipAddr, output parameters as password, ipAddr, and filterId.
 The names of the output parameters are the names of the attributes added to the server catalog used for role mapping and return attributes.
 The parameter consists of a colon (:), the name of the parameter, and a format specifier.